sylviapap/ruby-cli-app/README.md

 A simple CLI application for checking symptoms through the Infermedica API/database of symptoms and conditions.

-Infermedica is free, but limited, so if the app is not working, it might be a result of maxed out requests.
-You can sign up for your own API ID/Key with Infermedica if you'd like, or notify us if the keys have expired :)
+Infermedica is free, but limited, so if the app is not working, it might be a result of maxed out requests :)

 # Install Instructions